-The Management Board monitors the performance and quality of rail freight services within the request and receive infrastructure capacity for international freight trains on Amber RFC.
+Main tasks of Corridor One Stop Shop (C-OSS): the C-OSS is the only body where applicants may request and receive infrastructure capacity for international freight trains on Amber RFC.
 The handling of the requests takes place in a single place and a single operation.
-The C-OSS is responsible for performing the handling of capacity requests for international freight trains and for the publication and allocation decision with regard to requests for PaPs and RC (Reserve Capacity) on behalf of the IMs /
+The C-OSS is responsible for performing the handling of capacity requests for international freight trains and for the publication and allocation decision with regard to requests for PaPs and RC (Reserve Capacity) on behalf of the IMs / ABs concerned.